Natural Medicine for

 Complications of Cold and Flu?

 Usually, a cold starts in the nose and goes to the throat.
 It may travel down the windpipe to the lungs.
-Complications occur with time and the deeper the virus goes into the body.
+Complications occur with time and the deeper the virus enters the body.
 The flu has a more sudden onset and can progress rapidly.
-It is wise to treat your colds and flu as soon as possible to prevent lung infection, bronchitis or pneumonia — if you suspect you have any of these conditions, please see your healthcare professional immediately.
+Treating your colds and flu as soon as possible is wise to prevent lung infection, bronchitis or pneumonia.
+If you suspect you have any of these conditions, please see your healthcare professional immediately.

 Bronchitis